![]() |

 uint64_t em_timer_get_freq | ( | em_timer_t | tmr | ) |

-Can be used to convert real time to timer specific tick.
+Can be used to convert real time to timer specific ticks.

 tmr | Timer handle |